turingschool-examples/bitter-frost-9212/README.md

 1. fork this repo
 2. clone your fork
 3. `git clone <paste_repo>`
-4. `cd b2-mid-mod`
+4. `cd bitter-frost-9212`
 5. `bundle install`

-When you run `bundle exec rspec` you should have 0 tests.
+When you run `bundle exec rspec` you should have 2 passing tests.

 ## Instructions